• Skip to primary navigation

 Peach cobbler i so so good on its own but it you’re trying to step it up and make this dessert extra special, you can:

-• Top it with a scoop or two or vanilla or butter pecan ice cream.
+• Top it with a scoop of vanilla ice cream or butter pecan ice cream for a delicious southern touch!

 • Drizzle a little salted caramel on top.

-• Add a plop of whipped cream for a fresh finish.
+• Add a dollop of whipped cream for a fresh finish.

 • Top it with some chopped candied nuts, I love adding candied pecans to it!